bmw-ece-ntust/multimedia-wireless-network/Study Note 1.md

 You should use the same font and color consistently throughout the slides.

-# B. How to Read a Paper
+# How to Read a Paper

 ## Introduction